ndangelo/type/_posts/blog/2016-01-20-welcome-to-aspirethemes.markdown

 layout: post
 title:  Welcome to Aspire Themes
 categories: post
+image: '/images/posts/aspirethemes.jpg'
 ---

 Welcome to Aspire Themes.
-A place for clean and minimal WordPress and Ghost Themes, we care alot about the design and to keep is simple and functional.
+A place for clean, minimal WordPress and Ghost Themes.
+With a huge attention for design details, speed and great support.

+For more information, please checkout the [About page](/about).